rudri182/Hactoberfest-Programs-in-different-way/README.md

 For eg.
   Factorial series with user define functions and simple loop

+  We need to create different logics to build Programs

 Follow these simple steps to generate your PR ! :tada:
 1. Fork the repository
 2. Clone it on your own environment